Meet the Governors

 On a personal note I am married to Jimmy who is a builder (very useful around the house!!) and I have two wonderful children, Joe and Abi.

-I am a Teaching Assistant at Upton Westlea in year 1 and I absolutely love my job!
+I am a HLTA at Upton Westlea in year 1 and I absolutely love my job!
 I find it so rewarding when I teach a child something new.

 I enjoy being on the governing body as I want to help make a difference to the children’s learning as well as giving them new experiences.
 I feel being a governor helps me in my day to day job as it gives me a deeper understanding into school life.